 The programs in dental assisting and dental hygiene are accredited by the Commission on Dental Accreditation and have been granted the accreditation statuses of "approval without reporting requirements".

 The Dental Assisting program is in the Health Sciences Division.
 For more information, please call Dental Assisting office at 704.330.4604.

-Information Sessions is held on the first Wednesday of every month at 4 or 6:00pm, at the Harris Campus and applications for admissions to the Dental Assisting Program are due April 30th of every year
+Information Sessions is held on the first Wednesday of every month at 4 or 6:00pm, at the Harris Campus and applications for admissions to the Dental Assisting Program are due on April 30th of each year.